 Fellows advisors work with Fellows to personalize their education at Lyon.
 Advisors assist Fellows with balancing Honors courses and credits, preparing for travel abroad, and conducting independent study and research.

 Honors Fellows can propose special projects known as "contracts" within their major that they can then work on under their faculty advisor's supervision.
 This close relationship with faculty members allows Fellows to hone their research skills and to think creatively both inside and outside their studies.

-First year Honors Fellows share a floor on one of Lyon’s new deluxe residence halls.
+First-year Honors Fellows share a floor on one of Lyon’s new deluxe residence halls.
 After their first year, Fellows choose their res halls as part of the College’s normal room selection process as they spread across campus and forge new connections.

 Honors Fellows enjoy free domestic travel to destinations such as New York City, San Francisco, and Chicago at the end of their sophomore year and a fully-subsidized Nichols trip in either their junior or senior year.